-These figures correspond accordingly with the statements from Europol officials on the frequency of cybercrime-related trainings.
-It must be noted that Europol does not provide many trainings per year [81] and therefore numbers pertaining to trainings may be relatively low no matter what, but the amount of funding requested is telling.
-Funding can be used to develop new technologies, hire new staff, provide trainings, and invest in new projects, all of which are clearly capacity building activities.
+These figures correspond accordingly with the statements from Europol officials on the frequency of cybercrime-related training.
+It must be noted that Europol does not provide many instances of training per year[81] and, therefore, numbers pertaining to training may be relatively low no matter what; however, the amount of requested funding is telling.
+Funding can be used to develop new technologies, hire new staff, provide training, and invest in new projects, all of which are clearly capacity building activities.
 Given that the previous sections have illustrated that NC3 finds cooperation with Europol incredibly important in fighting cybercrime, the fact that the agency requested no funding in the 2017 fiscal year shows that capacity building must not matter much in the calculus of that state's national law enforcement agency.